-The power steering pump on a Toyota can produce a few thousand PSI of pressure, depending on the required load.
+The power steering pumps on Toyotas can produce a few thousand pounds per square inch (PSI) of pressure, depending on the required load.

 The pump pushes the fluid through the hoses to the power steering rack and pinion, which is connected to the steering knuckles that move the steering wheel left or right.

 As with any part on a vehicle, over time components can leak.

 If you start to hear a whining noise while you’re turning the wheel, you should check your power steering fluids.
 This could mean that there’s a leak in your hoses, rack or pump.

 Doing proper maintenance on your power steering system, such as changing the fluid every 30,000 miles, will help prolong the lifespan of the components and can reduce the cost of replacing power steering parts.

 With today’s vehicles being as high-tech as they are, you must use the correct type of power steering fluid.
 Otherwise, you could do damage to the system.